speezepearson/biatob/README.markdown

 - link from My Predictions to the actual prediction pages

 ### P2: make this something other hardcore betting nerds might use

+- **Features:**

+    - invitations: let Alice generate a link she can send Bob to let Bob claim her trust, without worrying about whether Bob has an account already

+- **UI:**

+    - rename "My Predictions" to be more like...
+I dunno, "My Stakes"?
+And add filters for "mine"/"not mine"/"closed"/...
+    - write copy explaining how to operationalize a bet well (or find somebody else's explanation)
+    - add /settings

+- **Explanations:**

     - tell authors how to invite people to their markets
     - explain the difference between close time and resolve time
     - explain why you need to mark people as trusted
-- rename "My Predictions" to be more like...
-I dunno, "My Stakes"?
+    - finish the tutorial, integrate it into ViewMarketPage and the home page

+- **Internals:**

+    - consider simplifying by ditching Oauth placeholders; only usernames for now
     - consider a better model of user identity -- UserUserView is gross
-- add an invitation feature: Alice can create an "invitation" nonce-link and send it to Bob.
-If Bob already has an account, the nonce-link lets him claim Alice's trust; else, it lets register an account that has Alice's trust.
-Or something like that.
-- finish the tutorial, integrate it into ViewMarketPage and the home page
-- make the betting mechanism "more intuitive"
-- write copy explaining how to operationalize a bet well (or find somebody else's explanation)
-- display remaining stake even to people who can't bet
-- add "Sign in with [identity provider]"
+    - add GetMySettings / SetMySettings endpoints

-- make "bet"/"wager"/"market"/"stake"/"bettor"/"challenger" terminology consistent
+### P3: make this something Less Wrongers might use
+- **Features:**

+    - show users their balances with other users
+    - provide a way for users to undo accidental bets
+    - add "hide embeds" button for bettophobes (deceptively complicated!
+The user doesn't log in, so we have to store it in their cookie, but it should appear on some pages (all pages?
+Just Settings?))
     - offer to shame users by emailing the participants if they greatly exceed the resolution deadline

-### P3: make this something Less Wrongers might use
+    - enhance "trust" to have a maximum acceptable exposure across all markets

+- **UI:**

+    - consider mentioning arbitration on the "Special Rules" field
+    - consider making "Special Rules" show up not just as an H.text
+    - add donation instructions

+- **Explanations:**

+    - add alternative framings to the betting mechanism "more intuitive"
     - tutorial video

-- add more fields to CreateMarketRequest:
-    - "bettors are forbidden from trying to affect the outcome? [y/n]"
-    - "if the result is disputed, who will arbitrate?"
-    - "when will this market definitely be resolvable?"
-- show users their balances with other users
-- figure out how users can undo accidental bets
+- **Internals:**

     - scale test
     - regular backups of state
-- do fancy stuff with dynamic images, displaying how much money's left in the pot
     - cache images?
-- add "hide embeds" button for bettophobes (deceptively complicated!
-The user doesn't log in, so we have to store it in their cookie, but it should appear on some pages (all pages?
-Just Settings?))
-- let people subscribe to their mutuals' bets (RSS?)
     - consider letting people download a list of all their bets (Is this satisfied just Ctrl-S on an "All my markets" page?)

+- **Advertisement:**

     - advertise to Caplan/Hanson/LessWrong/EAG/CFAR?

 ### P4: things I'll do once I quit my software engineering job to follow this dream
 - monetize via freemium or subscription?
 - market privacy controls
 - consider allowing "soft resolutions" so a market can resolve "80% yes"
 - show users each other's calibratedness / score / bets
+- add "Sign in with [identity provider]"
+- do fancy stuff with dynamic images, displaying how much money's left in the pot
+- let people subscribe to their mutuals' bets (RSS?)